-Today I am a writer, but the broader category of ‘artist’ is a more suitable framing, telling a broader truth and being inclusive of the multiple forms of practice that interest me.
-I have spent many years wielding pencils, cameras, paint, paper, found objects, glue, and thread as well as computer keyboards and smart-phone notes—in overlap.
+Today I am a writer, but the broader category of ‘artist’ is a more suitable framing telling a broader truth and being inclusive of the multiple forms of practice that interest me.
+I have spent many years wielding pencils, cameras, paint, paper, found objects, glue, and thread as well as computer keyboards and smart-phone notes—all in overlap.
+A hybrid approach is expansive, necessitating a well-honed intuition and a love of texture and non-linearity.
+As it turns out, it also requires considerable bravery.
+I work with ‘contradictory’ fragments as my interesting material, making interim solutions that veer near the appearance of completion at times, while heeding the underlying idea that everything is work-in-progress.

 Tasha Haines PhD, Dip.
 TT, MFA, BFA